 In 1924, the first oil refinery, Lago Oil and Transport Company, in San Nicolas was built as a subsidiary of Standard Oil.

-In 1927, the Arend Petroleum Company was established to the west of Oranjestad, bringing greater prosperity to the island by processing crude oil from Venezuelan oil fields.
+In 1927, the Arend Petroleum Company was established to the west of Oranjestad to process crude oil from Venezuelan oil fields.

 In 1940, during World War II, the oil facilities in Aruba came under the administration of the Dutch government-in-exile in London.

-In 1942, the oil facilities in Aruba were attacked by the German navy.
+In 1942, the oil facilities in Aruba, under the administration of the Dutch government-in-exile, were attacked by the German navy.

 In August 1947, Aruba formulated its first staatsreglement (constitution) for Aruba's status aparte as an autonomous state within the Kingdom of the Netherlands.

-Up until 1949, Paardenbaai (Horses' Bay) contained salt pans.
-In 1949 it was dredged and disappeared beneath the sand.
+Paardenbaai (Horses' Bay) contained salt pans up until 1949 when it was dredged and disappeared beneath the sand.

-By 1954, the Charter of the Kingdom of the Netherlands was established, providing a framework for relations between Aruba and the rest of the kingdom, creating the Netherlands Antilles.
+By 1954, the Charter of the Kingdom of the Netherlands was established, providing a framework for relations between Aruba and the rest of the kingdom.

-In 1958, the Lourdes Grotto was constructed by a priest named Erkamp and his parishioners, featuring a statue of the Virgin Mary.
+The Lourdes Grotto, was constructed in 1958 by a priest named Erkamp and his parishioners.

 In 1972, Aruban politician Betico Croes proposed the creation of a Dutch Commonwealth of four states: Aruba, the Netherlands, Suriname, and the Netherlands Antilles.